-A kanban board is a type of project organization tool that displays tasks to be done in a more visual way.
+A kanban board is a type of project management tool that displays tasks to be done in a more visual way.
 It is also generally used in the agile method.

 Kanban boards can be as simple as drawing columns on a wall with headers like “TO DO”, “DOING”, “DONE”.
 Then on this mural physical kanban board, you can write tasks on sticky notes or other types of small size cards.
 Each task needs to be completed within the allotted sprint.
 A sprint, in agile method, is a short period of time usually 2 weeks before a deadline or a completion stage.